 Eighty Years of Entertainment – 5th Avenue Through The Ages

 Obviously, 5th Avenue was not always 5th Avenue.
 It started life in 1926 as the Savoy Ballroom, where it first had old-time musical style entertainment, usually during the day and featuring the tea dances of The Palm Court Orchestra.
-It was empty over the war years, primarily as the Germans were bombing the hell out of Portsmouth and the Southsea area was a common drop-spot, as the German bombers often missed their target at the former Naval site at the Portsmouth Dockyard.
+It was empty over the war years, primarily as the Germans were bombing the hell out of Portsmouth and the Southsea area was a common drop-spot, as the German bombers often missed their target at the former Naval site at the Portsmouth Dockyard and could not return home with any bombs.
 Despite being unused during the war years, this site remained virtually unscathed.
 As musical tastes changed, The Savoy morphed into a band venue in the 1950’s and 1960’s where it featured top acts of the day including the precursor to The Rolling Stones, called The Blue Boys, in 1959.
 The Beatles played there in 1963 and The Who in 1965.
 Even bands like The Animals and The Yardbirds made many appearances at the venue.
 With those bands eventually going to bigger venues in Portsmouth, The Savoy Ballroom became Nero’s in 1971.
 It was this 1970’s disco with its wild and fun ethos that reinvigorated the venue.
 5th Avenue followed in 1982 to usher in the changing sound of the 80’s musical doctrine and in 1991 the venue became the last name it would own, Time and its sister club, Envy.
 The venue finally closed its doors for good in April 2007.
-This nightclub was located on the bustling Southsea seafront that, over the years, and the various clubs it became, saw a parade of many of Britain’s best trends including teddy boys, greasers, mods, rockers, punks, dressers and boy racers to name but a few.
+This nightclub was located on the bustling Southsea seafront that, over the years, and the various clubs it was known as, saw a parade of many of Britain’s best trends including teddy boys, greasers, mods, rockers, punks, dressers and boy racers to name but a few.

 1971.
 The Savoy Ballroom Turns Into Nero’s